flaviocopes/nextjs-handbook/README.md

 }
 ```

-Heres you can see the above code in action:
+Here you can see the above code in action:

 ![](images/Screen%20Shot%202019-11-07%20at%2011.59.53.png)